Tierra Verde, Texas

 Tierra Verde is a census-designated place (CDP) in Nueces County, Texas, United States.
 Its population was 277 at the 2010 census.
 Prior to the census, it was part of the Spring Garden-Terra Verde CDP.

 Geography

 Tierra Verde is located at 27°45′42″N 97°43′3″W (27.761571, -97.717384).
 The CDP has a total area of 2.0 sqmi, all land.

+Demographics

+Tierra Verde first appeared as a census designated place in the 2010 U.S. census after the deleted Spring Garden-Terra Verde CDP was split into the Tierra Verde CDP and the Spring Gardens CDP.

+Education

+It is in the Robstown Independent School District.

+Del Mar College is the designated community college for all of Nueces County.